Welcome To The Foreman Knowledge Base

 1. You'll then get to identify what ramp target in either minutes or hours, of which, we will ramp them down evenly over this period

-3. Upon clicking save, your event will be saved into the Power Controls data tablepower controls.gif
+3. Upon clicking save, your event will be saved into the Saved Controls data tablenew.gif

-Once a Power Control job is saved, it will appear in the Power Controls table for easy access and management.
-From this table, you can:Screenshot 2025-05-12 at 12.08.36 PM.png
+Once a Saved Control job is created, it will appear in the Saved Controls table for easy access and management.
+From this table, you can:Screenshot 2025-09-04 at 12.26.38 PM.png

-• Run a saved Power Control manually when needed
+• Run a Saved Control manually when needed

-• Edit a Power Control to update its schedule, duration, or targeted miners
+• Edit a Saved Control to update its schedule, duration, or targeted miners

-• Delete a Power Control if it's no longer relevant
+• Delete a Saved Control if it's no longer relevant

 • Filter and sort the table by name, status, creation date, or other parameters to quickly find specific jobs

-This centralized view helps ensure that all your Power Controls are organized and accessible, enabling you to efficiently manage energy use across your operation and respond quickly to changing needs or curtailment requirements.
+This centralized view helps ensure that all your Saved Controls are organized and accessible, enabling you to efficiently manage energy use across your operation and respond quickly to changing needs or curtailment requirements.

 Was this article helpful?